Pekaway/VAN_PI/VanPi-Core-OS/README.md

+## Precompiled Image for Raspberry Pi 4 and Raspberry Pi 5

+**Head over to** [links.pekaway.de](https://links.pekaway.de/downloads.html), download the latest precompiled image (it's a headless system, so no desktop environment) and flash it to your SD-card.
+Start up your Raspberry Pi, wait a few minutes for the boot process to finish and you're good to go.

 ## Manually Installing the VanPi System

 1. **Get a Raspberry Pi 4 or Raspberry Pi 5.**
 2. **Obtain a clean install of Raspberry Pi OS (Debian 12 Bookworm) on a MicroSD card** - ([download here](https://www.raspberrypi.com/software/operating-systems/)).
+   - (Can be a full setup with desktop environment)
    - The script checks if the OS is at least Debian 12 Bookworm, with Linux kernel 6.1+ and Python 3.11+.

 3. **Use the Raspberry Pi Imager** ([download here](https://www.raspberrypi.com/software/)), and set the following options: